Everyone loves a good deal.

 Let’s look at some examples....

-Dell offers a bundle that’s almost too good to pass up: A Intel Pentium laptop and a full year’s subscription to Office 365.
+Dell offers a pretty impressive bundle: A Intel Pentium laptop and a full year’s subscription to Office 365.

 Image via: officedepot.com